-You're buying a bike that's been developed by some of the country's top universities and engineers; it's a bike that's going to generate the electricity powering your gym; it's going to reduce your energy bills.
+You're buying a bike that's been developed by some of the country's top universities and engineers; it's a bike that's going to generate the electricity powering your gym, and it's going to reduce your energy bills.

-It's also going to align your business with the values of eco-conscious demographics (millennials and Gen Zs) who pay more for sustainable products and services.
+It's also going to align your business with the values of eco-conscious demographics (millennials and Gen Zs) who are often willing to pay more for sustainable products and services.
 It's going to encourage new members to align with your values.
 It's also going to help you stand out against your competition.

-Energym's GymCoin app also incentivises members to generate more clean-energy through rewards, meaning more electricity produced to power your gym.
+The Energym app also incentivises members to generate more clean-energy through rewards, meaning more electricity produced to power your gym.
 Users can also earn Sweatcoins to spend on digital rewards and physical products every time they exercise.